Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-Since the area and quantum tunneling methods lead to different results in this second case as well, then the first law must be revisited \cite{Gomes:2020bhsthermodynamics}.
-However, in this case, it is not possible to fully determine the function $L^{^{(A)}}$ since the quantum tunneling leads to divergent quantities.
+This case reproduces the behavior of general relativity's non-rotating black holes.
+Since the area and quantum tunneling methods lead to different results in this second case as well, the first law must be revisited~\cite{Gomes:2020bhsthermodynamics}.
+However, in~this case, it is not possible to fully determine the function $L^{^{(A)}}$ since the quantum tunneling leads to divergent~quantities.\\